What Causes Bloating and How to Get Rid of It for Good

 Other substances that stimulate the MMC are: 5-HTP (OTC supplement) and LDN (low dose naltrexone- by prescription only).

-Activated Charcoal- While activated charcoal won’t cure your SIBO, it will sure help relieve it!
-Activated charcoal can absorb the gas within its porous structure.
+Binders- While using good binders won’t cure your SIBO, it will sure help relieve it!
+Binders like activated charcoal and others (see my blogs on binders) can absorb the gas within its porous structure.

 I think the site PaleoLeap.com sums it up well, “Either you’re eating a type of fiber that you don’t have enough of the right gut flora to digest, or you’re eating a type that they like too well, so you get overgrowth problems.
 For example, this study found that flatulence was “associated with instability of the microbial ecosystem:” the gut flora of patients with bad gas actually responded differently to their food, potentially causing the problem.”